 The web design contract template covers every major aspect, including:

 - What you’re being hired to do

 - Payment schedule and details

 - The other facets agreed upon by both parties

 A benefit of Contract Killer is that it is regularly updated.For instance, the latest revision includes technical issues such as SEO and mobile browser testing.

 AIGA allows you to create customized terms and conditions for different types of design projects.
-The template can serve as a starting point that can be easily customized for each project.
+The web design contract template can serve as a starting point that can be easily customized for each project.
 You can download it as a PDF, or even make desired adjustments online.